 P.S. – Do not forget to stop at Honey Doughnuts after the climb as your reward for the hard work.

 Dog Mountain is a popular hiking trail in both summer and winter.
 It is the most popular trail that starts at Seymour Provincial Park.
 The trail is not actually part of the Seymour Provincial Park trails and is part of the BC Parks system.

-On a clear blue-sky day, you have phenomenal views of Mount Baker, the Fraser Valley and Lower Mainland, Stanley Park and the Strait of Georgia.
+On a clear blue-sky day, you have phenomenal views of Mount Baker, the Fraser Valley, Lower Mainland, Stanley Park, and the Strait of Georgia.

 Keep in mind that while you are snowshoeing Dog Mountain during the winter, the hike could go slower as you are making your way through the snow.